MAT

 What are the medications used during MAT?

-Dr. Bulat: Which medication you are prescribed may depend on individual circumstances such as your specific addition, how often you are able to take medications and your health history.
+Dr. Trahan: There are many different medications that can be used to treat addiction.
+Common medications include buprenorphine (Suboxone) or methadone for opioid use disorder.
+Naltrexone and acamprosate are two of the most common for alcohol use disorder.
+The specific medication you are prescribed may depend on individual circumstances such as your specific addiction, how often you are able to take medications and your health history.
+You can find a list of MAT medications here.

 How is MAT different from other addiction treatments?